aoloe/scribus-manual-pdf-and-printing/NOTES.md

 <jghali> estan, 1in 1.5.x there is both an offset option + mark length option in prepress tab of pdf export dialog
 <jghali> 1.4.x miss the length option iirc
 ```

+## checking that the scribus pdf only contains cmyk resources

+- make sure that you are exporting with the "printer" target
+- if you have activated the color management, make sure that you have a profile for the printer that is for cmyk (the default one should be ok, if you have not activated it)
+- open the created pdf with scribus:
+  - make sure that the color editor only shows cmyk colors
+  - use the `extra > images" manager to check that all iamges are cmyk